JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 });
 ```

 There are a couple problems I have with this.
-First it enumerates all arguments and second it takes the last JSON file.
-So if you provided multiple JSON files it would just read the last which may or may not be the desired case.
+First, it enumerates all arguments, and second it takes the last JSON file.
+If you provided multiple JSON files it would just read the last one.
+This may or may not be the desired case.
 Now there are many ways I could have handled this better.
-Some people would reach for a arguments parser like [Yargs](https://yargs.js.org/), but I didn't really need all that flexibility.
-What kind of bothers me now with this is just how much I felt compelled to use `forEach` instead of a standard for loop or a loop that could have had better performance.
-For example I would have preferred any of these options instead
+I could have made this an option instead of a positional arugment.
+For this I could have gone with an arguments parser like [Yargs](https://yargs.js.org/).
+However, positional arugments are not the worst thing ever.
+Another thing that bothers me now is just how much I felt compelled to use `forEach`.
+There are many other ways that I could have gotten the same effect with more precision and efficiency.

 ```javascript
 // So you just have to use functional programming